-Millennium Park is located on the east side of downtown, bordered on the west by Michigan Avenue and the Chicago Athletic Association Hotel, on the east by Columbus Drive, on the north by Randolph Street, and on the south by Monroe Street.
-Primary Chicago public transportation to the park is either the Michigan Avenue CTA bus #151 or the Red Line subway train, Randolph stop.
-It is approximately a five-minute walk from the Magnificent Mile.
+Millennium Park is on the east side of downtown, bordered on the west by Michigan Avenue and the Chicago Athletic Association Hotel, on the east by Columbus Drive, on the north by Randolph Street, and on the south by Monroe Street.
+Primary Chicago public transportation to the park is either the Michigan Avenue CTA bus No. 151 or the Red Line subway train, Randolph stop.
+It is about a five-minute walk from the Magnificent Mile.
 Ample parking is available in nearby Millennium Park Garage.

 Admission to Millennium Park is free, and it is open daily from 6 a.m. to 11 p.m.